carletes/libcloud-vagrant/README.rst

 * `VirtualBox`_ (tested with version 4.3.14 under 64-bit Linux).
 * `Vagrant`_ (tested with version 1.6.3 under 64-bit Linux).
 * Python 2.7.
+* If you want to attach storage volumes to nodes, you'll need the `vagrant-libcloud-helper`_ Vagrant plugin.

 Installation